Jammersplit/Randy.js/README.md

 function randomSequence(numberOfValues = 1, startValue = 0.0, endValue = 1.0, maxSpread = 1.0) { }
 ```

 Returns an array with length `numberOfValues`, filled with an ordered sequence of values between `startValue` and `endValue`.
-Think getting random points on a line with fixed length.
+Think getting random points on a line from start to end.

 `startValue` and `endValue` can be any number, also negative numbers, and `startValue` doesn't have to be larger than `endValue`.
 Default range is `0` to `1` and one returned value.
 Thus without parameters, this works similar to the default random() function.